-If you’re confident you know what you want, getting great deals on camping gear on-line is an amazing option.
+If you’re confident you know what you want, getting great deals on outdoor gear on-line is an amazing option.
 Check your packing list and watch for sales on the gear you’re missing.
+Here are our favorite cheap camping gear sites:

 NEW Camping Gear: